Investigation Finds Traces Of Feces On Every McDonald’s Touchscreen Unit Tested

 Also present was Listeria bacteria which can cause stillbirths and miscarriages in pregnant women.

-Dr Matawele revealed that because Listeria is rare he was shocked to find it on the McDonald’s touchscreen machines as it was very contagious and could play havoc with a weak immune system.
+Dr. Matawele revealed that because Listeria is rare, he was shocked to find it on the McDonald’s touchscreen machines as it was very contagious and could play havoc with a weak immune system.

-Traces of the bacteria proteus was also discovered, which is found in both human and animal fecal matter and can cause urinary tract infections.
+Traces of the bacteria Proteus were also discovered, which is found in both human and animal fecal matter and can cause urinary tract infections.

-Dr Matewele added, “Touchscreen technology is being used more and more in our daily lives but these results show people should not eat food straight after touching them, they are unhygienic and can spread disease.
+Dr. Matewele added, “Touchscreen technology is being used more and more in our daily lives but these results show people should not eat food straight after touching them, they are unhygienic and can spread disease.

 “Someone can be very careful about their own hygiene throughout the day but it could all be undone by using a touchscreen machine once.”

-In response a McDonald’s spokesman said, “Our self-order screens are cleaned frequently throughout the day.
+In response, a McDonald’s spokesman said, “Our self-order screens are cleaned frequently throughout the day.
 All of our restaurants also provide facilities for customers to wash their hands before eating.”